CannerCMS/docs.canner.io/docs/schema-overview.md

 ### Page tags

 Pages tags are used to create the additional page that is not included the data, such as dashboard or overview page.
-So we also support serveral common `indicator` and `chart` tags to showing the data.
+You can use `indicator` and `chart` to show the data.

 **exmples**